-- To provide more secure hand and foot mobility, preventing slipping and possible injury, always face the windrower and use the hand rail when dismounting (or mounting). - Never attempt to get on or off a moving windrower. - Before leaving the operator's seat for any reason: - o Park on level ground if possible. - Be sure ground speed lever is in N-DETENT and steering wheel is locked in the straight-ahead position. - Fully lower header and reel. - Disengage header drives. - Stop engine and remove key from ignition.
-A child or even a pet could engage an idling machine. - o Turn off wipers. - Turn off lights unless required for inspection purposes. - o Release seat belt. - Raise armrest and steering wheel for easier exit and re-entry. - Lock the cab door when leaving the windrower unattended.
+- To provide more secure hand and foot mobility, preventing slipping and possible injury, always face the windrower and use the hand rail when dismounting (or mounting). - Never attempt to get on or off a moving windrower. - Before leaving the Operator's seat for any reason: - Park on level ground if possible. - Be sure ground speed lever is in N-DETENT, and steering wheel is locked in the straight-ahead position. - Fully lower header and reel. - Disengage header drives. - Stop engine, and remove key from ignition.
+A child or even a pet could engage an idling machine. - Turn off wipers. - Turn off lights unless required for inspection purposes. - Release seat belt. - Raise armrest and steering wheel for easier exit and re-entry. - Lock the cab door when leaving the windrower unattended.
 (When the door is locked, it can still be opened from inside the cab.)

-Swing away platforms and stairs (A) are provided on both sides of the windrower to accommodate cab-forward and engine-forward access to the operator's station as well as several maintenance tasks.
+Swing away platforms and stairs (A) are provided on both sides of the windrower to accommodate cab-forward and engine-forward access to the Operator's station as well as several maintenance tasks.
 The right cab-forward side platform is shown in the rearward (cab-forward) position.

 Two doors (B) are provided for cab entry and exit in either cab-forward mode or engine-forward mode.
-Enter the cab using the door opposite the operator's console.

-6.3.6.2 Cab-forward Operation
+Enter the cab using the door opposite the Operator's console.
+6.3.6.2 Cab-forward Operation a.
+Swivel Operator's seat to cab-forward position as follows:

-Do not drive windrower on road in Cab-forward configuration, unless it is equipped with the proper lighting and markings for Cab-forward road travel.
+Do not drive windrower on road in cab-forward configuration, unless it is equipped with the proper lighting and markings for cab-forward road travel.